Appledystopia: Independent Technology News

 iOS Automatically Calibrates Your iPhone's Battery

-To check your battery’s status, tap on Settings > Battery > Battery Health.
+To check your battery’s recalibration status, tap on Settings > Battery > Battery Health.
 If the recalibration process is running, users see the following:

 Your battery health reporting system is recalibrating Maximum Capacity and Peak Performance Capability.
 This process may take a few weeks.
 Learn more…